numbbo/coco/docs/bbob-constr-lin/functions/source/index.rst

   and the instance number, |j|.

   The parameter value |j| determines a so-called *constrained function instance*.
-It is used in the ``bbob-constr-lin`` test suite to
+This value is used in the ``bbob-constr-lin`` test suite to

-  (1) define an instance of the objective function, (2) define an instance of the constraints for the constrained function, (3) encode the location of the optimal solution of the constrained function.
+  (1) define an instance of the objective function, (2) define an instance of the constraints in the constrained function, (3) encode the location of the optimal solution of the constrained function.

   **IMPORTANT:** constrained functions with the same objective function but with different constraints are